BUGSENG/eclair_demo/README.md

 [Browse all ECLAIR analyses](https://eclairit.com:3787/fs/var/local/eclair/github/BUGSENG/eclair_demo.ecdf/)

-Small demonstration of the integration of ECLAIR with GitHub
+Small demonstration of the integration of ECLAIR with GitHub!